StarRocks/docs/table_design/Data_model.md

 The table shown in the preceding figure is partitioned on a daily basis, and the primary key-related data in the most recently created partitions is updated more frequently than the data in the other partitions.

-The preceding figure shows that the data related to the primary key
+The preceding figure shows that the data related to the primary key.

 - Your database system uses flat tables.
 Each flat table consists hundreds to thousands of columns.
 Primary key-related data comprises only a small portion of the table data and consumes only a small amount of memory.
 For example, a user status or profile table consists of a large number of columns but only tens to hundreds of millions of users.
 In this situation, the amount of memory consumed by the data in primary key columns can be limited.